James F. Checchio: Vice Rector and Rector of the North American College

+The Pontifical North American College in Rome, where Checchio was vice-rector from 2004 until he was elected rector from 2005 to 2016, when he became Bishop of Metuchen.

-Checchio left Camden for Rome in 2004 after being named as vice rector for administration at the Pontifical North American College.
+Checchio left Camden for Rome in 2004 after being named as vice rector at the Pontifical North American College.
 On December 12, 2005, the oversight board for the college appointed him as rector.
 He would serve in this position for the next five years.
 Checchio was appointed honorary prelate by Pope Benedict XVI in 2011.